-Semester: Year: Units (3-9):

-Advisor Name: Student Name:

-Students first semester in the MSMS program:

-Goal for thesis complet ion:

-Committee members (a actual or likely):

-If student is 2 nd year or above, has the student defended the thesis proposal? yes

-If yes, has student had a committee meeting within the last year? yes no

-If no to either of the ab ove and student is a 2^{nd} year (or above), explain why or ie has not ta ken place:

-And state the expected date of proposal defens se/next committee meeting

-Title of Thesis (or thesis proposal)

-Student Self-assessment:

-1: Excellent; 2: Good; 3: Satisfactory; 4: Needs improvement; 5: Unacceptable; NA- not applicable Overall student performance and progress on thesis research Student punctuality: Work delivered on time, arrives to meetings on time, responds to e-mail Student Initiative (i.e. advancing without specific instructions, initiates meetings, contacts advisor when uncertain about how to advance, etc.)

-Student/Advisor Time budget

-Average hours per week; round to nearest 0.5 hour

-- Student's time spent on all research (lab work, analyses, writing, etc.) - Meeting and working with advisor in person: lab techniques, writing, data analyses, etc. - Other (e.g. meetings with third parties, conference preparation, etc)

-Comments: (if applicable)
+Semester: Year: Units (3-9): Advisor Name: Student Name: Students first ser nester in the MSMS p rogram: Goal for thesis co mpletion: Committee mem bers (actual or likely): If student is 2 nd y ear or above, has the student defended the thesis proposal? yes no If yes, has stude nt had a committee m neeting within the last year? yes no If no to either of the above and studen it is a 2 nd year (or above), explain why one has not taken place: And state the exp ected date of propos al defense/next committee meeting Title of Thesis (or thesis proposal) Student Self-asse 1: Excellent; 2: G : Needs improvement; 5: Unacceptable; N IA- not applicable Overall student perfor mance and progress on thesis research tudent punctuality: V -mail Nork delivered on time, arrives to meeting gs on time, responds to advancing without specific instructions, in uncertain about how to advance, etc.) itiates meetings, Student/Advisor Average hours pe Time budget er week; round to nea rest 0.5 hour tudent's time spent o on all research (lab work, analyses, writing , etc.) Neeting and working v with advisor in person: lab techniques, wr iting, data analyses, etc. Other (e.g. meetings w vith third parties, conference preparation, etc) Comments: (if ap pplicable) Noteworthy mile stones accomplished: Noteworthy goal s, obstacles, or next st teps: Concerns that ne ed addressing: Other comments :